 I became a grandma about the same time as several co-workers/friends became parents.
-A statement I heard a lot was “things have changed since you were a parent, you should take a new grandparents class…” Well yes, things have changed, Grandma but let’s talk about whether or not I need to take a class.
+A statement I heard a lot was “things have changed since you were a parent, so it was recommended to take a new grandparents class…” Well yes, things have changed, Grandma but let’s talk about whether or not we need to take a class.

 Here are a few of the things that have changed: